LearnWithCSA/LearnTerraForm/Azure.md

 # Terraform on Azure samples

 # Authentication
 Terraform has multiple ways to authenticate with azure.
-In most cases a service princple will be required in azure.
+In most cases a service principle will be required in azure to use with Terraform.
 Lets create it using **PowerShell**.

 Please save the secret returned by the below secret as it is available to get only when you craete it.

 ```PowerShell
 $TenantID = 'your tennantid here'